Central Provident Fund: Comparison with City Harvest Church Fund

 Ngerng said that the article was a call for greater transparency on the CPF, the GIC and Temasek Holdings. and called for PM Lee to rebut the points made in his blog post.
 Singapore's Ministry of Finance has publicly stated that CPF monies are safe as all CPF monies are invested in securities that are issued and guaranteed by the Singapore Government, which is one of the few remaining triple-A credit-rated governments in the world.

-Ngerng apologized "unreservedly" on 23 May, admitting that his allegation was "false and completely without foundation".
+On 23 May, Ngerng apologized "unreservedly", admitting that his allegation was "false and completely without foundation".

-On 29 May 2014, Prime Minister Lee filed a defamation lawsuit against Ngerng.
+On 29 May, Prime Minister Lee filed a defamation lawsuit against Ngerng.
 In a 4 August affidavit, Ngerng argued that his blog post had been misunderstood, and that he was merely asking for more transparency and accountability for CPF monies.

-On 7 November 2014, the High Court of Singapore found Ngerng liable of defamation with damages to be assessed, which was the first such ruling in Singapore over a purely online article.
+On 7 November, the High Court of Singapore found Ngerng liable of defamation with damages to be assessed, which was the first such ruling in Singapore over a purely online article.
 Judge Lee Seiu Kin ruled that there was "no triable defence" and "no doubt that it is defamatory to suggest that the plaintiff is guilty of criminal misappropriation".
 An injunction against Ngerng was granted, barring him from publishing future similar accusations regarding PM Lee and the CPF.
 Ngerng expressed disappointment at the verdict, but maintained that he would "still continue to speak up on the CPF and other issues that concern Singaporeans".

-On 17 December 2015 the court led by Lee Seiu Kin handed down a judgement ordering Ngerng to pay S$100,000 in general damages and S$50,000 in aggravated damages.
+On 17 December 2015, the court led by Lee handed down a judgement ordering Ngerng to pay S$100,000 in general damages and S$50,000 in aggravated damages.
 Ngerng, through his lawyer, Eugene Thuraisingam proposed to pay the S$150,000 in instalments which was granted by the Prime Minister on the condition that Ngerng paid the S$30,000 in hearing costs immediately i.e. by 16 March 2016.
 Ngerng is expected to repay $100 a month from 1 April 2016 onwards over five years until 1 April 2021 when instalments are increased to S$1,000 until the full sum has been paid by the year 2033.
 Lee also rejected Ngerng's request to reimburse part of the damages i.e. S$36,000.